fra31/auto-attack/README.md

 **Note**: we fix all the hyperparameters of the attacks, so no tuning is required to test every new classifier.

 **Budget**: we use 100 iterations and 5 random restarts for the two versions of APGD and FAB and set a query limit of 5000 for Square Attack.
-For a faster evaluation, see below how to activate a cheaper version.
-Note that APGD is the fastest of the attacks.
+For a faster evaluation, see below.

-Adversarial defenses evaluation
+# Adversarial Defenses Evaluation
 We here list adversarial defenses recently proposed and evaluated with AutoAttack (AA) and AutoAttack+ (AA+), considering the Linf-threat model.
 We include the source of the model, i.e. if is publicly *available*, if we received it from the *authors* or if we *retrained* it, the clean accuracy and the reported robust accuracy (note that might be calculated on a subset of the test set or on different models trained with the same defense).
 The robust accuracy for AA and AA+ is on the full test set.

 We plan to add new models as they appear and are made available.
+Feel free to suggest new defenses to test!

 ## CIFAR-10
 The robust accuracy is evaluated at `eps = 8/255`, except for those marked with * for which `eps = 0.031`, where `eps` is the maximal Linf-norm allowed for the adversarial perturbations.
 The `eps` used is the same set in the original papers.